Andrey-Bushman/console-example/readme.md

 # readme.md
+This project code sources are hosted on [GitHub](https://github.com/Andrey-Bushman/console-example.git).
 ## About
 This example shows how to run the console application through the `docker` and communicate with it:
   * Console application can read/write the host machine files.
 It is convenient way for passing big data into the application and getting the result of it handling.